martintb/correlate/README.md

     * AtomStyle bond (.lmpbond)
     * Other AtomStyles are trivial, but not currently implemented
 * CHARMM/LAMMPS/HOOMD style DCD trajectory file (.dcd)

+## General Notes
+* Currently, the output file has several columns that correspond to different normalization of the output histogram.
+Only the column labeled according to you specified calculation may have any meaning i.e. use the rdf column for rdf calculations and the omega column for omega calculations.
+This is on the list of things to improve in future updates.

 ## Dependencies:
 ### Required: